vituum/docs/docs/guide/features.md

 ## ⬇️ Imports
-In vanilla `css` and `js` you can import one file at the time.
+In vanilla `css` and `js` you can import one file at a time.
 Globs like `*.css` or `*.js` are not possible.

 To help import multiple files automatically, **Vituum** uses internal plugin which adds all file imports in the directories into a single file.

-This is great if you have complex project with a lot of styles or scripts files.
+This is great if you have a complex project with a lot of styles or scripts files.

 All filetypes are supported, so you can use this also with `.css`, `.less`, `.scss` <br>or `.js`,  `.ts` or add your own via [config](/config/main-options#imports-extnamepattern-styles).